Why Join the CVFR?

 Every dollar collected and every dollar spent by the National Executive and Kitshop are accounted for and visible to all

-them to make informed decisions about continuing to support the club and how to vote when dues are reviewed annually.
+members to see where the funds have been used and how much is in the CVFR account allowing them to make informed decisions about continuing to support the club and how to vote when dues are reviewed annually.

 The spending authority of the National Executive is also explicitely spelled out in the Constitution.